nea89o/ModDevWiki/docs/screens.md

 #### Translations

-Translations move things around. `translate(10, 0, 0)` would cause all future render calls to instead render 10 pixels to the right.
+Translations move things around. `:::java translate(10, 0, 0)` would cause all future render calls to instead render 10 pixels to the right.
 You may notice that `translate` takes 3 arguments.
 This is because the `z` direction is also translated.
 This is useful in 3D, but can be used in 2D GUI rendering as well to move things in front of other things.
 In a GUI a greater z value means that something renders in front of something that has a lower z.

 You can use this to render a tooltip for example.
 By default later rendering calls in your method would render on top of the tooltip, but if you first translate to a high z value and then back to normal after your tooltip rendering, the other method calls won't render on top of the tooltip.

 #### Scaling

 Scalings, well, *scale* things.
-This means a `scale(2, 2, 1)` call would render everything after twice as big.
+This means a `:::java scale(2, 2, 1)` call would render everything after twice as big.
 But you need to be careful.
 Everything is twice as big, including the coordinates at which you render.

 ```java
 GlStateManager.scale(2, 2, 1);